thesavant42/retrorecon/README.md

 - Save favorite tag searches for quick reuse
 - Adjustable panel opacity and font size
 - Add notes to each URL result via a full-screen editor
+- View the database ER diagram in `docs/database_erd.md`.
+- Follow the OCI Explorer workflow in `docs/oic_explorer_user_journey.md`.
+- Browse the API via Swagger at `/swagger` using the OpenAPI file `static/openapi.yaml`.

 ## Installation
 ```bash